The Crooked Treehouse

 0 Comments

 I created the Doctor Who In Significantly Fewer Episodes list several years ago, in response to a Facebook request about how to watch the series without Watching The Entire Series.
-I even watched much of the abbrevriated seasons that I created myself, and thought they were great.
+I even watched much of the abbreviated seasons that I created myself, and thought they were great.

 In late 2019, I started dating someone who wanted to see Doctor Who without having to watch The Entire Series, and took it as an additional experiment to see if my order worked.
 We didn't make it far into the classic series before he tuned out.
 The episodes are Super Long (they're all serials that end up being movie length or LoTR movie length) and they're, you know, mid-twentieth century sci-fi, so you have to be either really nostalgic or in the proper mood.